 42 charged after protest delays Harvard-Yale game

 NEW HAVEN, Conn.
-(AP) — Officials say 42 people have been charged with disorderly conduct after a protest interrupted a football game between archrivals Harvard and Yale.
+(AP) — Officials say 42 people were charged with disorderly conduct after a protest interrupted a Saturday football game between archrivals Harvard and Yale.

 Students from both schools occupied the midfield of the Yale Bowl during Saturday’s halftime protest.
 Some held banners urging their colleges to act on climate change.
 Other signs referred to Puerto Rican debt relief and China’s treatment of Uighurs.